 Clearing codes erases all temporary ECM information, including Freeze Frame/Failure Records.
 Make sure no vital diagnostic information will be lost before clearing codes.

 Freeze Frame/Failure Records

-Selecting Freeze Frame/Failure Records, displays the DTC that was set.

-Then when the Freeze Frame icon (Figure 6-8) is selected, the corresponding Freeze Frame data that was captured when the ECM commanded the malfunction indicator lamp (MIL) to turn on, is displayed.
+This selection displays the DTC that was set, along with corresponding data, when the ECM commanded the malfunction indicator lamp (MIL) to turn on.